Clustering of DESI galaxies split by thermal Sunyaev-Zeldovich effect: Measurements

 \subsection{Methodology and challenges}

-We divide the LRGs into subsamples (``SNR bins'') according to the signal-to-noise ratio at their location in the ACT DR6 + {\it Planck} Compton-$y$ map \citep{ACT-maps-DR6}.
+We divide the LRGs into subsamples (``SNR bins'') according to the signal-to-noise ratio at their location in the ACT DR6 + {\it Planck} Compton-$y$ map \citep{ACT-component-separated-maps-DR6}.
 First, we match the positions of the LRGs from the DESI clustering catalog to the pixels in the map\footnote{The ACT DR6 map is provided as a rectangular grid in DEC and RA with a pixel side of 0.5 arcmin.}.
-We only use the pixels with the apodized mask value above the threshold of 0.9.
+We only use the pixels with the apodized mask value above the threshold of 0.9 (this slightly reduces the footprint from $\approx 3{,}510$~deg$^2$ to $\approx 3{,}420$~deg$^2$).
 Second, we compute the pixel-level standard deviations in $y$ using the corresponding 304 Gaussian noise simulation \citep{ACT-noise-simulations-DR6}.
 Finally, we compute the signal-to-noise ratio in each pixel by dividing the $y$ value by its standard deviation.

 Such external selection of galaxies imposes complex geometry changes that affect the estimation of the clustering statistics.
 E.g., the Landy-Szalay estimator \citep{Landy-Szalay} for the correlation function between samples 1 and 2 (which may be identical or different):